 Cost: No cost

-Description (brief): CaptionCall makes it possible to conduct phone calls without letting hearing loss impede the communication.
+Description (brief): CaptionCall makes it possible for eligible people to conduct phone calls without letting hearing loss impede the communication.
 The app captions phone calls directly on your iPhone or iPad, so you’ll understand every word spoken to you.

 Description (full): Phone calls are one of the most efficient means of communication out there — unless you suffer from any degree of hearing loss.
-Fortunately, CaptionCall brings the ease and efficiency back to traditional telephone calls by transcribing call captions for you to read, helping you to communicate more easily with the individual on the other end of the line, including emergency response services.
+Fortunately, CaptionCall brings the ease and efficiency back to traditional telephone calls by transcribing call captions for you to read, helping those who are eligible to communicate more easily with the individual on the other end of the line, including emergency response services.
 You can even customize your captions, choosing from English or Spanish, caption font size, and more.

 “I have struggled with phones for so long due to a tone loss until I just quit using phones.
 This is a GODSEND.
 It has freed me to be able to handle so many situations that insist on PHONES ONLY!
 Even if I go there in person.
 Thank you very much.” — Anonymous